SeitaBV/flexmeasures-entsoe/README.md

 ## Testing

-Entso-e providesa test server (iop) for development.
-It's good practice not to overwhlem their production server.
+ENTSO-E provides a test server (iop) for development.
+It's good practice not to overwhelm their production server.

 Set ``ENTSOE_USE_TEST_SERVER=True`` to enable this.

 In that case, this plugin will look for the auth token in the config setting ``ENTSOE_AUTH_TOKEN_TEST_SERVER``.

-Note, however, that Entso-e usually does not seem to make the latest data available there.
+Note, however, that ENTSO-E usually does not seem to make the latest data available there.
 Asking for the next day can often get an empty response.

 ## Development